AdityaSeth777/Kryptos/README.md

 ## Wallet Downloads

+Kryptos supports 224+ wallets.
 Get started by downloading the wallets supported by Kryptos:

 - [Metamask](https://metamask.io/): Securely manage your Ethereum and other blockchain wallets.
 - [Phantom](https://phantom.app/): The friendly Solana wallet for DeFi and NFTs.